 This question has been asked of me on many occasions and under lots of different circumstances throughout my life.
-This past week I was asked about Berry Lee (Bubba) in an unusual setting, and the conversation that followed brought me a lot of peace and comfort.
+This past week I was asked about Berry Lee (Bubba) in an unusual setting, and the conversation which followed brought me a lot of peace and comfort.

-At our first consultation I discovered I had developed atrial fibrillation (abnormal and uncontrolled heart rate) which was part of the overall problem and totally unsuspected by me.
+At our first consultation I discovered I had developed atrial fibrillation (abnormal and uncontrolled heart rate) which was part of my overall problem and totally unsuspected by me.
 So much for my cardiac self-diagnosis!
 Dr. Churchill set into motion a series of invasive examinations over the next several weeks, and I was plunged deeply into the modern medical world where I was now the patient and not the provider.

-This week I was scheduled for a TEE/DCC (Transesophageal echocardiogram/Direct current conversion) which in simple terms is shocking the heart back into normal rhythm.
+I was quickly scheduled for a TEE/DCC (Transesophageal echocardiogram/Direct current conversion) which in simple terms is shocking the heart back into normal rhythm.
 This was done at the Walker Heart Center, a highly sophisticated heart center in Fayetteville.
 Cathy and I had been there the previous week when I underwent a left heart catheter (diagnostic) procedure which went well, and this next procedure was to be therapeutic (treatment) and not diagnostic in nature.

-My gurney was placed in the hallway of the multiple procedure rooms awaiting my designated room, when the nurse announced “we have come up a little early, and there will be another 15 to 20 minute wait here in the hallway.”
-As I lay in that hallway feeling exposed and vulnerable numerous professional people passed back and forth without ever acknowledging my presence.
+My gurney was placed in the hallway of the multiple procedure rooms awaiting my designated room, when the nurse announced “we have come up a little early, and there will be another fifteen to twenty minute wait here in the hallway.”
+As I lay in the hallway feeling exposed and vulnerable numerous professional people passed back and forth without ever acknowledging my presence.
 It was near the lunch hour, and I assumed some were headed to the cafeteria.
-At one point, my cardiologist passed by, and I don’t think he recognized me because he simply say, “Hi”, and that was the full extent of his greeting.
-I had the overwhelming sense I was simply a specimen and not a person; more specifically a diseased heart needing a shock.
-I don’t believe it was a case of self-pity because I don’t think I was treated any worse (or better) than any of the other patients in the heart center.
+At one point my cardiologist passed by, and I don’t think he recognized me because he simply say, “Hi”, and that was the full extent of his greeting.
+I had the overwhelming sense I was simply a specimen and not a person, more specifically a diseased heart needing a shock.
+I don’t believe it was a case of self-pity, because I don’t think I was treated any worse (or better) than any of the other patients in the heart center.
 At this point I quoted to myself the wonderful verse from I Corinthians 6: 19,20 reminding me my body is the temple of the Holy Spirit, and I am not my own!
 I am to glorify God in my body which is His!
 My spirit began to immediately lift despite what was taking place around me.

 I was then moved into Procedure Room #10 filled with gigantic and highly technical equipment of which I had no professional knowledge.
-The technicians in the room, although efficient and knowledgable were not particularly personable.
+The technicians in the room, although efficient and knowledgeable were not particularly personable.
 An older technician, perhaps in his mid-40’s in age passed by the gurney holding my health record and disappeared into the control room without speaking.

 In a minute or two the older tech. came walking over to me and said, “Do you have a brother named Berry Lee Moore?”
 My initial thought was he was too young to be a contemporary of Bubba, but he might have once been one of Bubba’s patients back in El Dorado.
 I said, “Yes sir, Berry Lee was my brother and we practiced medicine together for many years.”
 This man then said something totally unsuspected; “My grandmother was Dr. Berry Lee’s office nurse as long as he lived and I am Marty Leach, her daughter’s son.
 You Moore’s are just like family to my family!”